ananyaiyer09/ocean-pollution-website/README.md

 # ocean-pollution-website
-A website centered around ocean pollution and what people can do to prevent it
+A website centered around ocean pollution and what people can do to prevent it.
+Using HTML, CSS, and JavaScript.